BoseVJeff/wix_flutter/README.md

 	These are the files used to generate the `.msi` installer for Windows builds of this project.
 The entire `windows.wxs` file is plain XML with comments and so can be edited with any compatible editor.
 For auto-complete and other comforts, use Visual Studio (2022 Community Edition used for this project) with the Wix Toolset Visual Studio Extension for your version of Visual Studio.

 	To customise the installer, modify the files in the `msi\assets` folder while retaining the existing file formats/extensions.
 If `License.rtf` needs to be edited, preferably use something like `WordPad` for the purpose.
+The provided files use a custom backgorund color to show the extent to which the image is used in the UI.

-	To view the default files used, see [this part](https://github.com/wixtoolset/wix3/tree/develop/src/ext/UIExtension/wixlib/Bitmaps) of the [source on Github](https://github.com/wixtoolset/wix3).
+	To view the default bitmaps used, see [this part](https://github.com/wixtoolset/wix3/tree/develop/src/ext/UIExtension/wixlib/Bitmaps) of the [source on Github](https://github.com/wixtoolset/wix3).
+For completion purposes, the default files are provided.
+The files are as follows:

+	1. `dlgbmp.bmp`: Default for `dialog.bmp`
+	2. `bannrbmp.bmp`: Default for `banner.bmp`
+	3. `Licensertf.rtf`: Default for `License.rtf`

 Other changes: